Euro edges up ahead of Trump-Juncker talks

 “Given that the risk of auto tariffs is a well-known threat, any major breakthrough today may not be enough to materially affect risk appetite.
 Rather, we look for the FX markets to remain stable today,” he added.

-The single currency was up 0.1 percent at $1.1694.
-The dollar versus a basket of major currencies traded broadly flat at 95.55.
+The single currency EUR=EBS was up 0.1 percent at $1.1694.
+The dollar versus a basket of major currencies .DXY traded broadly flat at 95.55.

 Some are puzzled at how little the impending U.S. tariffs have budged the euro in recent weeks.